ThiruDeepak2311/Projects/README.md

 # Virat Kohli Performance Analysis and Prediction
-*(Data Visualization & Data Analysis)*

 ## Overview
 This project focuses on analyzing and predicting the performance of cricketer **Virat Kohli**.
 It includes: